BrianMilne/RogersNewTicket/README.md

+Rogers New Ticket tool application.

 /* Created by: Brian Milne
     Date: February 14, 2014
     Description: This program is used by the Microage Executive Support technicians to track the work they perform.
 The program is linked to a